ElliotSilver/how-to-publish/input/pagecontent/index.md

 However, there are some drawbacks:

-* A "continuous integration build" warning box on each page of the IG
+* Warnings at the top of each page of the IG that the document is "not an authorized publication," is the "continuous integration build," and "changes regularly."
 * Canonical URLs are not permitted to be located under <http://build.fhir.org>
 * Canonical URLs are not redirected to the appropriate resource or resource page (see below)
 * Extremely limited support for multiple releases.
 Although different branches of an IG repo can be uploaded, there is no cross-referencing between them.
 * No history page is generated, and any links to "directory of published versions" are broken
-* No registration of IG and IG package with FHIR tooling feeds
+* No registration of the IG and IG package with FHIR tooling feeds
 * Unstable availability (see below)

-Canonical redirects is the resolution of profile, CodeSystem, ValueSet, etc. canonical URLs to the appropriate content.
+"Canonical redirect" is the resolution of the canonical URLs which identify the IG as well as IG profiles, CodeSystem, ValueSet, and so on, to the appropriate content.
 For example, the url [`http://example.com/ig/myig/StructureDefinition/MyPatient`](http://example.com/ig/myig/StructureDefinition/MyPatient) is expected to return an HTML descriptive page, or JSON- or XML-formatted StructureDefinition resource representation depending on the web request.
-This capability depends on both the IG being published at the location where the canonical URL references, and having appropriate website configuration or redirect scripts.
+This capability depends on both the IG being published at the location that the canonical URL references, and having appropriate website configuration or redirect scripts.

 The fact that the CI build content changes any time an update is made to your repository makes using the auto-build unsuitable for long-term availability of milestone releases.
-Further, CI build content for your IG's non-main branch will regularly be purged to save space; the main branch content has also occasionally been purged.
+Further, CI build content for your IG's non-main branch may be purged to save space; the main branch content has also occasionally been purged.
 The CI auto-build is not a good approach to long-term publishing.

-On the other hand, the auto-build is a decent way to make your continuous integration builds, or other temporary IG versions, available for a limited time.
+On the other hand, the auto-build is a decent way to make your continuous integration builds, or other temporary IG versions, available for a limited time, such as sharing your in-progress work with your collaborators.

 Note that the IG Publisher publication process described in this IG can reference auto-built IGs as part of the history of published versions, and in the registry feeds.